cheng-01037/Self-supervised-Fewshot-Medical-Image-Segmentation/README.md

 run `./data_preprocessing/CHAOST2/class_slice_index_gen.ipynb`

 You are also highly welcomed to use this pre-processing pipeline for evaluating few-shot medical image segmentation in future.
+Please consider citing our paper and the the original [CHAOS challenge](https://chaos.grand-challenge.org/) if you find this pipeline useful.
+Thanks.

 ### 3. Running